 State-of-the-art alarm-systems, upgraded for 2018, are in place at every service.

 These provide service users with access to support through a call button.
-Individually programmed sensors are fitted to every bed, monitoring occupancy, spasms and breathing.
+Individually programmed sensors are fitted to every bed, monitoring occupancy, spasms and shallow movement.

 Staff are alerted through a pager system, when and where an alarm has been triggered, allowing them to respond quickly and efficiently.